-In the 1950s, US Navy engineer Frank Watlington was working in Bermuda at a top secret listening station built to detect Russian submarines during the height of the cold war.
+In the 1950s, US Navy engineer Frank Watlington was working in Bermuda at a top secret listening station built to detect Russian submarines during the height of the Cold War.
 During certain times of the year, Watlington began hearing unusual and eerie sounds coming from the ocean, and started recording these strange sounds.
-Watlington soon came to the belief that these otherworldly sounds were being made by humpback whales that spent the winter off the coast of Bermuda.
+Watlington soon came to believe that these otherworldly sounds were being made by humpback whales that spent the winter off the coast of Bermuda.
 However, this was at a time when commercial whaling was driving many species of whale to the brink of extinction, and the story goes that he didn’t tell anyone about the sounds, for fear whalers would use them to find and hunt whales.

-Humpback whale song and the Save the Whale movement
+The Save the Whale movement

-Not only was the discovery important for whale song, but it also proved a catalyst for the global Save the Whale movement.
+The album proved a catalyst for the global Save the Whale movement.
 Whales across the planet were being decimated by commercial whaling, from which many have still not recovered to this day.
 It is estimated that three million whales were killed during the 20th century!
 The haunting and beautiful song inspired the public and helped to forge an emotional attachment between the public and whales.
 Ultimately, this led to the global moratorium on commercial whaling being signed in 1982.

 Continuing scientific studies on humpback whale song